Pig intelligence: Personality

 A study discovered that piglets exhibit unique traits in (at least) the three areas of aggression, sociability, and exploration; these parallel the human personality dimensions of agreeableness, extraversion, and openness.
 Most farmers recognize in pigs traits such as intelligence, stubbornness, friendliness and gluttony.

 Problem solving

 Both chimpanzees and pigs are capable of understanding that a joystick can be used to direct a pointer in a screen.
 According to one study, pigs outperformed dogs at directing the pointer towards a target.

 Pigs can use their problem solving skills to free other pigs from cage traps.

 Self-awareness

 The mirror test is one way to observe self-aware behaviors in animals.
 When pigs are presented a mirror, they do repetitive movements, a behavior called contingency checking.
-Moreover, they're able to locate food using the mirror.
+Moreover, they are able to locate food using the mirror.

 Social intelligence

 Pigs can remember which humans and pigs they like and act accordingly.
 They differentiate humans, even people dressed alike, by recognizing human faces, and can also tell apart humans by their olfaction and hearing.
-Pigs have shown to fear stranger humans but lose the fear after the person played with the pigs with toys.
+Pigs have been shown to fear strangers but to have lost that fear after the person played with the pigs using toys.